curl/everything-curl/usingcurl/downloads/redirects.md

     curl http://example.com/ > example.html

-Redirecting output to a file redirects all output from curl to that file, so even if you ask to transfer more than one URL to stdout, redirecting the output will get all the URLs' output stored in that single file.
+Redirecting output to a file redirects all output from curl to that file, so even if you ask to transfer more than one URL to stdout, redirecting the output gets all the URLs' output stored in that single file.

     curl http://example.com/1 http://example.com/2 > files